Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Definitions of Objects

-i.e. it is the set of shrubberies in \(\mathfrak{C}_{n,k,r}\) with the same root as \(w\), and such that each word in the shrub of the shrubbery has the corresponding word in the shrub of \(w\) as a prefix. \end{definition}
+This is the set of all shrubberies in $\mathfrak{C}_{n,k,r}$ that share the same root as $w$ and such that the words in their shrub component have the corresponding words in $w^{\shrub}$ as a prefix. \end{definition}